Frequently Asked Questions (FAQ's)

 The potential employer has questions – who can I contact to answer them?

-Please refer to the document “Information Sheet to take to Potential Employers” found on the summer school co-op page.
+Please refer to the document “Information Sheet to take to Potential Placement Supervisors” found on the summer school co-op page.
 Most questions are answered within that document.
 Should that not be sufficient, please email your question to DCEInfo@ddsb.ca or call (905) 436-3211.

-The potential employer will be shutting down for two weeks in July – how will this affect my co-op?
+The potential placement will be shutting down for two weeks in July – how will this affect my co-op?

 Unfortunately, you will need to find another placement.
 The program cannot accommodate employer shut-downs.